Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/financial-sandbox/initial-tooling.md

 8     2023-01-13  132.885895  133.043673  129.829015  130.193865   57809700  2023      1   13  131.554672
 ```

 Our final step is to reorder the columns so that the date-related colums are grouped together, and the previous day's close is directly next to the current day's open.
-We close out by returning the DataFrame.
+We close out by returning the organized DataFrame.

 ```python
     df = df[['Date', 'Year', 'Month', 'Day', 'Prev_Close', 'Open', 'High', 'Low', 'Close', 'Volume']]